Mercerenies/a-turtles-troll/README.md

 ### Version 1.17

+* Zombies and skeletons sometimes spawn with special hats which drop when they're killed.
 * Feeding cookies to parrots causes them to duplicate now
 * Pumpkin helmets no longer count as armor for temperature purposes
 * Custom hats (per Raccoon Mischief) no longer provide the protection